 ABOUT THE Department of Classics

-A King’s Classics degree, particularly the rigour of language learning, will equip you with the transferable skills of research, analysis, presentation and critical thinking that are valued by future employers.
+A King’s Classics degree will equip you with the transferable skills of research, analysis, presentation and critical thinking that are valued by future employers.
 Our alumni enter a wide range of professions, including law, banking, the civil service, information technology, librarianship, education, heritage industries, the media, journalism and the performing arts.
 A significant proportion proceed into higher professional or academic qualifications, often pursuing postgraduate degrees at King’s.

 Recent graduates have found employment as